RetroPie/RetroPie-Docs/docs/Setting-Up-Wifi.md

 ## Method 4 (Wicd-Curses)

-Note that this may cause cpu scaling issues
+Note that this may cause a small amount of background cpu usage, which can stop the CPU from scaling to lowest frequency.

 you first need to install it with `sudo apt-get install wicd wicd-curses` and then typ wicd-curses in the terminal to open it.